csc301-fall2014/Proj-Morning-Team4-repo/phase2/Process.md

  - Discussed code efficiencies
  - Preformed user testing to ensure website is intuitive and user friendly
  - Discussed potential enhancements for later project phases
- - We were able to complete the sections of the project we had originally set out to in phase 1.
+ - We were able to complete all of the sections of the project we had originally set out to in phase 1.

 ## Description of GitHub issue management system (e.g. naming conventions, labels, team's conventions, etc.)